Thursday, December 10, 2009

 Of all those bloggers whom I’ve interacted with over the years, K stands apart.

 In 2004 blogs were all the rage, especially so in Iceland.
 K was the mother (móðir) of 3-year-old twins, with a husband and a cat.
-Reading between the lines on her blog, it seemed that she was under-employed for her education and a bit lonely, missing the friends of her youth, many of whom had been scattered to the winds.
+Reading between the lines on her blog, it seemed to me that she was under-employed for her education and a bit lonely, missing the friends of her youth, many of whom had been scattered to the winds.
 Her blog was somewhat a mommy-blog, but with an additional focus on culture and her life on the ‘rock.’
 I had had two young boys myself once so it was fun to follow her parenting efforts.
-She posted pictures of herself and her children doing things; an idyllic Flickr-fairy-tale-land.
+She posted pictures of herself and her children doing things in an idyllic Flickr-fairy-tale-land.
 I had sent her a box of books that my boys had enjoyed when they were young.
 Other pictures on the blog showed her on nights out with friends; proto-selfies.
-She was the first blogger I met IRL, during the 2006 Iceland Airwaves.
-Her graciousness, charm and perceptive wit made my day.
-I met with her again in 2009, right after I had attended a poignant concert, I was so affected by it that it made me tear up a bit.
+She was the first blogger I met IRL (during the 2006 Iceland Airwaves) and her graciousness, charm and perceptive wit touched me.
+I met with her again in 2009, right after I had attended a concert so poignant that I teared up a bit.
 She comforted me then, and even called me later to make sure I was alright.
-In 2012 I met her with her young son and she was radiant: in full-móðir mode.
-We had fallen out of touch since then, life gets in the way of the best of intentions.
+In 2012 we met up again, this time with her new husband and young son.
+She was radiant: in full-móðir mode.
+Since that day we had fallen out of touch.
+Life sometimes gets in the way of our best intentions.

-I was a bit early so I was already in Hlemmur (food hall) when I spotted her walking down the street.
+I was a bit early so I was already in Hlemmur (a food hall) when I spotted her walking down the street.
 She worked just around the corner and was on a lunch break so this would be a time-constrained affair, unlike the other occasions when we lingered over coffee.
-She looked great, of course (myndarleg kona), I had always felt a bit shabby sitting next to her.
-Professor Batty meets Eve Kendall.
-Getting together with her was never quite seamless—several times we had failed to connect due to a misunderstanding or a sudden event, or something would up to cause us to reschedule.
-This time was no exception, she had mis-read my email to be for a meeting a week earlier which caused her to email from a restaurant with ‘Where are you?’ message while I still a thousand miles away.
+She looked great, of course.
+I had always felt a bit shabby sitting next to her (Professor Batty meets Eve Kendall) and getting together with her was never quite seamless.
+A week earlier she had misread my email for a meeting which caused her to text me from a restaurant with a “Where are you?” message when I was still three thousand miles away!

-When she was a young woman (meyja) she had lived in both Iceland and abroad, she was an au pair and had even won some renown for her flamenco dancing!
-Now her life was less free, having to raise her son with a faithless husband during an epidemic will put a damper on the most optimistic soul.
-I wished there was something I could do or say to make things better, I doubted if my words of consolation could have much of an effect.
-She had picked me up when I was down.
-I thanked her again for taking the time to see me and after finishing our meal we walked back to the Foreign Ministry.
-She pointed out a nearby art gallery (ministering to foreigners?) as having a good selection of artists (and indeed it did) and then she was gone.
+When she was a young woman (meyja) she had lived in both Iceland and abroad.
+She had been an au pair in France and had even won some renown for her flamenco dancing!
+Now, as a mature woman (kona), her life was less free.
+Having to raise her son while dealing with a faithless husband during an epidemic will put a damper on the most optimistic soul.
+I wished there was something I could have done or said to make things better for her.
+She had picked me up when I was down and had enriched my life in many ways but I doubted if any of my words of consolation could have much of an effect.
+Nevertheless, I thanked her again for taking the time to meet with me.
+After finishing our meal we walked back to the Foreign Ministry.
+She pointed out a nearby art gallery as having a good selection of artists (and indeed it did) and then she was gone.

 Svo lít ég upp og sé við erum saman þarna tvær stjörnur á blárri festinguni sem færast nær og nær. Ég man þig þegar augu mín eru opin, hverja stund.
 En þegar ég nú legg þau aftur, fer ég á þinn fund. ~Megas